 Mousa Mahdi also pointed out that the law guarantees the right to peaceful protest, rather than demonstrations that sabotage, loot, or include any ‘disgraceful behaviour’.
 He accused parties he did not name of being behind these demonstrations.

-In Khartoum, the organization of December Revolution Martyrs’ Families organised a protest in front of the Cabinet office.
+In Khartoum, the organization of December Revolution Martyrs’ Families organised a protest in front of the Council of Ministers.
 The protestors demanded that the state pays medical expenses and provides social support to all those injured during protests in Sudan, in addition to an ambulance present at protests to transport the injured.
 The organisation also stressed the prevention of the use of excessive violence, sound bombs, and tear gas to disperse protesters.

 The Resistance Committees of Nyala also condemned the use of excessive violence by the police during a recent demonstration, calling on the police director to stop arresting the demonstrators.

-As previously reported by Radio Dabanga, more than 200 people were killed and 240 injured as a result of attacks on El Geneina and El Tawil village this week in South Darfur, according to Sudan’s Ministry of Health and Sudan’s Humanitarian Aid Commission (HAC).
+As previously reported by Radio Dabanga, more than 200 people were killed and 240 injured as a result of attacks on El Geneina, capital of West Darfur, and El Tawil village this week in South Darfur, according to Sudan’s Ministry of Health and Sudan’s Humanitarian Aid Commission (HAC).
 In the attack on El Tawil village by Rizeigat gunmen, 56 people were killed and 42 were injured.

-Reportedly, about 100,000 people were displaced when large groups of gunmen attacked a number of districts of El Geneina and the two Kerending camps for displaced people on Saturday and Sunday.
+Reportedly about 100,000 people were displaced when large groups of gunmen attacked a number of districts of El Geneina and the neighbouring two Kerending camps for displaced people on Saturday and Sunday.
 60,000 of them sought refuge in schools and government buildings in central El Geneina, while 40,000 others fled to neighbouring villages.
-1,500 families have recently arrived in Tawila locality.
+1,500 families have recently arrived in Tawila locality in North Darfur.

 Back to overview